codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 .. index::
    pair: Parameters; wsrep_sst_receive_address

 The address at which this node expects to receive state transfers.
 Depends on the state transfer method.
 For example, for the ``mysqldump`` state transfer, it is the address and the port on which this server listens.
-By default this is set to the ``<address>`` part of ``wsrep_node_address``.
+By default this is set to the ``<address>`` part of :ref:`wsrep_node_address <wsrep_node_address>`.

 .. code-block:: ini